roblevay/MDP080/1_GetStarted.md

 The SELECT statement is the primary Transact-SQL statement used to query tables in a database.

+Start SQL Server Management Studio and connect to the server North.
 Open a query editor for your AdventureWorks database, and create a new query.

 In the query editor, enter the following code: